AnushaAshokReddy/trial.github.io/index.md

 -------------------------------------------------------------------------------------------------------------
 ## Example Solution using LearningApi Pipeline Module :

 Pipeline module is a canal to send the data to the actual Algorithm.
-For a deeper knowledge on Pipeline Module click on <a id="Algorithms&Modules">Click Here..</a>
+For a deeper knowledge on Pipeline Module click on <a href="#Algorithms&Modules">Click Here..</a>

 ### Step 7 : Create LearningAPI Module for the Pipeline module method